-Marisa Madge is a New Orleans native who made Manitou Springs her
+Marisa Madge is a New Orleans native who has made Manitou Springs, Colorado her

 Karen Olson Edwards is an ass-kickin’ writer, lover, dreamer and Mama living in Georgia with her hubby Dan and their two home-schooled wonders Greta and Finn.
 [ML Vol. 4: Essay]

 Jessy Randall‘s poetry comics and diagram poems have appeared in Scud, Ohio Edit, and Rattle.
 Her most recent books are Injecting Dreams into Cows and a collaborative chapbook with Daniel M. Shapiro, What If You Were Happy for Just One Second.
 She is the Curator of Special Collections at Colorado College, and her personal website can be found here.
-[ML Vol. 3: comic and comic; ML Vol. 4: Comic]
+[ML Vol. 3: comic and comic; ML Vol. 4: Comic; ML Vol. 5: Diagrams]

 Sadie Sardy landed in Colorado Springs, Colorado after uprooting from her home state of Alaska and bouncing around the nation and the world seeking all things awesome.
-She now lives in the woods with her husband/artist Matt Barton, two kids, two cats, one coyote-doggie, and many wild visitors.
+She now lives in the woods with her husband, artist Matt Barton, their two kids, two cats, coyote-doggie, and many wild visitors.
 Sadie is pursuing a M.A. in Counseling Psychology from Southwestern University in Santa Fe, NM, and has a private practice in Colorado Springs where she offers many different bodywork and energywork modalities.
-She is a lover of all things creative, particularly the original Mama Liberada… planet Earth.
+She is a lover of all things creative, particularly the original Máma Liberada… planet Earth.
 [ML Vol. 4: Essay]

 Pennsylvanian-turned-German writer/builder/musician Nicolette Stewart is the author of Click Clack Gorilla, a blog about her adventures traveling, playing in a band and all things raisin’ baby.
 She strums and sings with her rxx folk outfit The Battenkill Ramblers, has written travel guides to Frankfurt, writes for Young Germany, and lived her life for many years in a squatted community of converted wooden cargo crate homes first in Mainz, then Frankfurt.
 (P.S.
 If you’re renovating an old wooden freight car into a tiny house, this is the person you want to talk to.)
 Nikki tweets @bookpunks.
 [ML Vol. 1: essay]